 Accidents and their ensuing injuries are also a cause of stress for individuals in the independent workforce.
 Injuries in your day-to-day life are less stressful when you know you have supplemental insurance to fall back on if you end up in the worst-case scenario and are unable to work.

-Along with peace of mind, dental, vision and supplemental insurance is often easy to access anytime, day or night.
+Along with confidence in your investments, dental, vision and supplemental insurance is often easy to access anytime, day or night.
 Enrolling and submitting claims online is easy to do no matter the time of day.
 This is a boon for independent contractors who set their own hours and may need to talk to someone at their insurance company long after typical business hours end.
 Plus, most companies offering supplemental insurance are trusted sources and have robust security to keep your health information safe, with nationwide coverage available all year round.

 Most businesses do not have health insurance coverage for contractors since contractors are not considered employees.7 Rather, most independent workers have several clients but still lack the benefits traditional employment might provide.
 Enrolling in insurance like dental insurance, vision insurance, or supplemental insurance helps contractors provide their own coverage, giving them the freedom to choose the level of coverage they want.